niharikabalachandra/Language-Detection-MultinomialLogisticRegression/README.md

 # Future work

+Training the models using GPU instead of CPU to reduce computation time

 The 4-gram character analysis model can be further improved by implementing a grid-search method that helps fine tune the model hyperparameters.

-We can also try higher n-gram models however the time required to train these models may be very high on a regular PC
+We can also try higher n-gram models however the computational expense and time required to train these models may be very high for a regular PC

-A Neural network model can be implemented which may perform better, however, the computational expense of training such a large dataset on a neural network architecture does not justify the gain in prediction accuracy.
+A Neural network model such as Recurrent Neural Networks, can be implemented which may perform better, however, the computational expense of training such a large dataset on a neural network architecture does not justify the gain in prediction accuracy.